AnitaUrb/GFF-reader/README.md

 *Version / filetype / files_describing_chromosomes*

-The task was to write a script called gffreader.sh in bash, which downloads and extracts files from a specific version, in a specific format and for a specific chromosome.
-Options to implement: -h, -t, -c, -v.
-The script should write help (usage) after using the -h option or no parameters.
+The task was to write a script called gffreader.sh in bash, which downloads and extracts files from a specific version, in a specific format and for a specific chromosome by retrieving  options from user (or after using the -h option or no parameters script should write help).
-Additionalyy find out what information is stored in this file and implement in script 3 interesting statistics available through the new options, as .gff files describe important genome features.
+As .gff files describe important genome features, additionaly find out what information is stored in this file and implement in script 3 interesting statistics available through new options.

 Eg.
 call:~$ *gffreader.sh -t gff -v dmel_r5.21_FB2009_08 -c 2L*